ACM Global Technology Policy Council

 - Pat Ryan

-Chaired by James Hendler of Rensselaer Polytechnic Institute, the ACM US Technology Policy Committee serves as the focal point for ACM's interaction with US government organizations, the computing community, and the US public in all matters of US public policy related to information technology.
-The Committee addresses issues in innovation, privacy, security, digital governance, intellectual property, accessibility, and e-voting.
+Jeremy Epstein has been named Chair of the ACM US Technology Policy Committee, effective July 1, 2021.
+USTPC serves as the focal point for ACM's interaction with US government organizations, the computing community, and the US public in all matters of US public policy related to information technology.
+Epstein is Lead Program Officer for the National Science Foundation's Secure and Trustworthy Cyberspace program.
+He previously served as Vice Chair of ACM's US Public Policy Council (USACM), a forerunner of USTPC.

 Former ACM President Barbara Simons, who was also a founder of ACM's US Technology Policy Committee, has been appointed Chair of a special committee on election security with the US Election Assistance Commission (EAC).
 "I am very excited about the opportunity created by the appointment of a new committee of the EAC Board of Advisors on election security," Simons said.